 What will happen at my first appointment?

 The day, time and location of your initial appointment will be confirmed over the phone when you call our rooms to schedule it.
+We will email you with the details and directions to your rooms.
 Three days prior to your appointment you will receive an automated SMS reminder.
 When you arrive for your appointment, please advise the receptionist of who you are there to see and take a seat.
 Our psychologists nearly always run on-time or near-to-time.

-The first session will be an assessment; the clinical psychologist will ask you about your difficulty when it began, how it is affecting your life, and what you have tried so far to fix it.
+The first session will be an assessment; the clinical psychologist will ask you about your difficulty, when it began, how it is affecting your life, and what you have tried so far to manage it.
 You will also be asked a little about your childhood, and other lifestyle factors such as your social life, alcohol use, general health and family/living arrangements.
-You will have the opportunity to ask any questions that you may have.
+If you’d prefer not to answer particular questions that is perfectly fine.
+You will then have the opportunity to ask any questions that you may have.
 Then the clinical psychologist will give you a brief idea of what they think the problem is (perhaps with a diagnosis), and how psychological therapy may be able to help you.
 Then if you would like to, some further appointments will be scheduled at a time convenient to you.